-- Will the accommodations help my child participate effectively in the general curriculum or regular education classroom? - Is my child comfortable with classmates learning more about their disability and why they need accommodations? - Do any current accommodations interfere with my child's ability to interact with classmates?
-Can the school make the adaptations less disruptive? - Are accommodations written clearly and specifically so they can be implemented consistently? - Is it clear who is responsible for providing each accommodation? - Who will communicate the accommodations to other staff members? - How will the staff obtain training and information necessary to meet my child's needs?
+- Will the accommodations help my child participate effectively in the general curriculum or regular education classroom? - Do any current accommodations interfere with my child's ability to interact with classmates?
+Can the school make the adaptations less disruptive? - Are the accommodations written clearly and specifically so they can be implemented consistently? - Is it clear who is responsible for providing each accommodation? - Who will communicate the accommodations to other staff members? - How will the staff obtain training and information necessary to meet my child's needs? - Who will monitor the implementation?